-Robert Montgomery (born Henry Montgomery Jr.; May 21, 1904 September 27, 1981) was an American actor who made common film appearances throughout The Golden Age of Hollywood.
-However, his most well-known work to many is from The Pre-Code Era.
+Robert Montgomery (born Henry Montgomery Jr.; May 21, 1904 September 27, 1981) was an American actor who appeared in films throughout The Golden Age of Hollywood.
+However, his best-known work to many is from The Pre-Code Era.

 Robert Montgomery on TV Tropes: